 I’m following Jarrid’s advice and divorcing my mePhone this year.
 Will you do the same?

 Control how you use your phone, and stop allowing your phone to control you.
 Take a couple minutes to scroll through your apps and consider which ones might be especially distracting when it comes to your relationships.
 Muster up your strength and delete your virtual vices!

 Give yourself limitations as to when and where your phone can be used.
-As an example, I’m going to reduce the likelihood of my untimely death by keeping my phone in my purse as I walk down the busy street to my office, and keep it tucked away when I go for coffee with my friends after church on Sunday.
+For instance, I’m going to reduce the likelihood of my untimely death by keeping my phone in my purse as I walk down the busy street to my office, and keeping it tucked away when I go for coffee with my friends after church on Sunday.

-Try spending parts of your weekends unplugged, offline, and away from your mobile device.
-Use your phone to call up a few friends to come over for a board game or jam session and then stash it.
+Try spending parts of your weekends unplugged, offline, and away from all your mobile devices.
+Use your phone to call up a few friends to come over for a board game or a jam session and then stash it.

 When you come back online, let us know how it’s going in the comments section below!